sunknudsen/privacy-guides/how-to-configure-strongswan-client-on-headless-debian-based-linux-computer/README.md

 👍

-> Heads-up: use following steps to assign static IP to strongSwan client
+> Heads-up: use following steps to assign static IP to strongSwan client.

 ### Step 12: log in to server